 Will I need to meet the IRS auditor during my IRS audit?

 Sometimes the IRS auditor will request a meeting with the taxpayer or with third parties.
 An IRS auditor does have the right to request a meeting in person to discuss the audit.
 In addition, the IRS auditor may request a tour of the business or home of the taxpayer.
 However, while a tour is within the rights of the auditor, the auditor cannot rifle through the belongings of the taxpayer.
 If the taxpayer does not agree to meet, the auditor may issue a summons.
 A summons is a legal document, but it is not self-executing.
 A summons must be enforced by the District Court in order to be legally binding.
 In addition, if an auditor initiates third party contacts, the taxpayer must be given notice.

-Contact a Los Angeles IRS Audit Attorney
+Contact an IRS Audit Attorney